Metric Statistics: Exploration and Inference for Random Objects With Distance Profiles: Estimation and Large Sample Properties

 \section{Estimation and Large Sample Properties}

 While so far we have introduced the notions of the distance profiles, transport ranks and transport median sets at the population level, in practice one needs to estimate these quantities from a data sample of random objects $\{\obj_{\subidx}\}_{\subidx=1}^{n}$ consisting of $n$ independent realizations of $\obj$.
-For estimating the distance profiles $\fo$, $\o \in \po$, we consider the empirical estimates
+For obtain the distance profiles $\fo$, $\o \in \po$ from a sample, we use empirical estimates

 where $\ind[A]$ is the indicator function for an event $A$.